Here is a Look at a Few of the Hiking and Biking Trails Available Across the State.

 Rock based riding club, the Central Arkansas Recreational Pedalers

 members.
-You can buy cards (which cost $10/year) at local bike shops or
+You can buy cards at the front gat

 Along the trail, visitors will enjoy a variety of settings including forested creeks, panoramic vistas, and captivating rock formations.
 The trail, 45 miles long, consists of 4 loops, offering visitors opportunities for day or weekend trips.
 One of the most beautiful views of Lake Ouachita can be seen from the historic Powell Mountain tower site.
 The east loop travels through the Deckard Mountain Walk-In Turkey Hunting Area.
 Bear Creek Horse Camp is available for vehicle parking but facilities are limited to trailer spurs and a restroom.
 This is a multi-use trail for Equestrian and Mountain Bikes.